marcosplaza0/diabetes-app/README.md

 ## ✅ License

-This repository is licensed under the [MIT License](https://opensource.org/license/mit).
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-You are free to use, modify, and distribute this code with proper attribution.
+You are free to use, modify, and distribute this software, provided that you include proper attribution and comply with the terms of the license.

 ---